Jonarzz/educational-institution/README.md

 - there is a vacancy in the faculty
 - they have at least N years of experience

+Professors may **resign**.
+A notification to an external system has to be sent upon that event.

 ### Student
 Students may be **enrolled** if specific rules are met:
 - number of students within the faculty is less than N